All Episodes

 Down into the town.

-I saw some lights down below the town, and I just, you know, with my last ounce of strength, When did you hear that Travis was back?
+I saw some lights down below of the town, and I just, you know, with my last ounce of strength, just ran down into there and called my family.

 I didn't hear it right away.

-Travis' brother whisked him away and took him on down to Phoenix and got him away from the police and the media circus that was going on up there.
+Travis' brother whispered him away and took him on down to Phoenix and got him away from the police and the media circus that was going on up there.

-I was included in that group, not deliberately, but I didn't hear it for a while.
+And I was included in that group, not deliberately, but I didn't hear for a while.

 And I wasn't actually able to see him for three days or so after he was returned.